 Physical examinations may include:

-- The patient would lie on their back on the edge of the examination table and the leg of the afflicted side would hang down on the side of the table on a stool or towards the floor, so that the sacroiliac joint would rest on the edge on the examination table.
+- The patient would lie on their back on the edge of the examination table, and the leg of the afflicted side would hang down on the side of the table on a stool or towards the floor so that the sacroiliac joint would rest on the edge of the examination table.

 - The patient can draw their opposite knee to their chest to even more isolate the sacroiliac joint on the hanging leg.
 This position does not have support for the hip joint, so the patient's pain may be reproduced by pressing the upper thigh or the iliac crest.